LookupTable1D

 Data interpolation

-To retrieve data from one of the columns, one can fetch either a specific value in a row, or the entire row.
+To interpolate data from the table, one can fetch either a specific value in a row, or the entire row.
+In any case, the values that are returned are linearly interpolated between grid points (in the independent variable).
+The function signatures are

 In the above, the template parameter K is the column to retrieve and a_x is the value of the independent variable.